gregfullard/100-days-of-code/log.md

 ### Day R2D45: 2020-11-18
 R2D45 #100DaysOfCode - Wrapped up the generation of all skills pages from the directory of markdown files.
 Finally started moving back into Gatsby work by moving content from my old Ghost blog into the new Gatsby version.
 Should hopefully be a matter of days before I can migrate the live site.

+### Day R2D46-49: 2020-11-23
+R2D46-49 #100DaysOfCode - Still busy migrating markdown from Ghost to Gatsby.
+About 60% done.
+In the meantime, I've decided to begin working on the content for the first post that is planned for the new Gatsby blog - A week-long public learning exercise focussed on AWS CloudFront.
+Join me at @DevSkillDojo if you're keen